This text is translated into Russian by google automatic human level neural machine.

 According to Arkady Ostroumov, conducting gas in the Trans-Baikal region will not be as expensive as it seems.
 In addition, coal energy is less environmentally friendly than gas.

 “Add the natural conditions in which we live and get today's situation.
 After all, if the degree of purification of smoke from burning coal can still be improved, the climatic conditions of Transbaikalia and the hollow topography of the area where our settlements are located cannot be changed in any way, ”said the power engineer.

 The fact that Chita was on the list of the most disadvantaged cities in terms of ecology was known back in the middle of the XNUMXth century.
-It’s all about boiler rooms and stoves.
-According to Ostroumov, the emergence of gas in Transbaikalia will help change the situation.
+It's all about boiler rooms and ovens.
+According to Ostroumov, the appearance of gas in Transbaikalia will help change the situation.

 “Another point is the load on a separate power plant and the environment where it is located: on Lake Kenon, on the air of the city of Chita.
 When the Chita State District Power Plant was built, it supplied electricity for the needs of the region, and heat went to the worsted-cloth factory.
 When the question arose about the need for electrification of the Trans-Siberian Railway, we were obliged to increase electric power, and then connect new consumers to heat.
 And they promised us that when the Kharanorskaya TPP and other sources are built, the capacity at the Chita station will be reduced, ”said Arkady Ostroumov.